Distributional Effects in Censored Quantile Regressions with Endogeneity and Heteroskedasticity: Asymptotic Properties

 where $\hat{m}_{1}^{\prime }(v,\tau )=\frac{\partial \hat{m}(v,\tau )}{ \partial v}$, $\hat{\hat{D}}_{\tau i}=1\{X_{i}^{\prime }\hat{\beta}(\tau )+R_{i}\hat{\alpha}(\tau )+\hat{m}(\hat{V}_{i},\tau )>\tilde{\eta}_{n}\}$ and $\hat{\varepsilon}_{\tau i}=Y_{i}-X_{i}^{\prime }\hat{\beta}(\tau )-R_{i} \hat{\alpha}(\tau )-\hat{m}(\hat{V}_{i},\tau )$ as $J^{2}/nh_{n}\rightarrow 0 $ and $h_{n}\rightarrow 0$.

 It is well known that analytical inference is often impractical for applied researchers, since the estimation of the variance--covariance function entails numerous complex components, such as the estimated derivatives of unknown functions and the bandwidth selection required for density estimation.
-As an alternative, we offer a weighted bootstrap procedure for the SCFCQ estimator.
+As an alternative, we offer a weighted bootstrap procedure for the TNS estimator.
 Specifically, generate an i.i.d sample $\{\varsigma _{i}\}_{i=1}^{n}$ from a nonnegative random variable $\varsigma $, which is independent of data with $E(\varsigma )=var(\varsigma )=1$, for example, the standard exponential random variable.
-In the $t$-th draw, the bootstrap version \footnote{ The bootstrap weight $\varsigma _{i}$ is laid to the second-step objective function rather than the influence function, so $\hat{V}_{i}$ need not be replaced with bootstrap draws.} of the SCFCQ estimator is obtained by
+In the $t$-th draw, the bootstrap version of the TNS estimator is obtained by